Back to blog

 The problem: an estimated 40-60% of the adult population in Europe has insufficient levels (< 30 ng/mL), even in Mediterranean countries.
 Optimal levels for longevity are between 40 and 60 ng/mL — well above the 20 ng/mL minimum that many labs mark as "sufficient."

 Low vitamin D levels are associated with higher all-cause mortality, higher infection rates, greater risk of osteoporosis and fractures, poorer immune response and higher prevalence of depression.
-Correcting a vitamin D deficit is one of the simplest, cheapest and highest-impact interventions available.
+Correcting vitamin D deficiency can matter for bone, muscle and immune health, but it should not be sold as a universal longevity shortcut in people whose levels are already adequate.

 Longevity target: 40 – 60 ng/mL (100 – 150 nmol/L).
 Test at least every 6 months, especially if you live at high latitudes or have limited sun exposure.